Medically reviewed by Drugs.com. Last updated on Aug 20, 2019.

 Hypertension: Grade 2 (symptomatic): Interrupt therapy.

-Other toxicity: Any grade 3 or 4 adverse reaction (other than hepatotoxicity): Interrupt therapy; upon recovery, reduce dose to 120 mg once daily.
-If any grade 3 or 4 adverse reaction occurs while on this reduced dose, may further reduce dose to 80 mg once daily upon recovery.
+Other toxicity: Any grade 3 or 4 adverse reaction (other than hepatotoxicity or infection): Interrupt therapy; upon recovery, reduce dose to 120 mg once daily (except infection).
+If any grade 3 or 4 adverse reaction occurs (other than hepatotoxicity or infection) while on this reduced dose, may further reduce dose to 80 mg once daily upon recovery.
 For any grade 4 adverse reaction, only resume therapy if the benefit outweighs the risk.
 Permanently discontinue therapy if unable to tolerate 80 mg once daily.

 Gastrointestinal perforation/fistula: Discontinue permanently.